-priorities and programming.
-Surveys should be short and allow users the option to fill out anonymously or include contact information for follow up.
-Questions should invite the respondents to comment on the club’s successes and areas for improvement, as well as ideas for future events.
-Your staff liaison can provide samples of effective post-event and general surveys used by other clubs.
-Please click here for an example survey.

-**Draft 2:** 1.
-Wharton Alumni Logo/Wharton Club® Name: Detailed information about the appropriate and authorized use of the Wharton alumni logo and Wharton Club® name and trademark can be found here, along with templates and information for ordering branded merchandise.
-Your staff liaison can provide logo files for stationery and PowerPoint templates.
+1. Wharton Alumni Club Logo/Wharton Club® Name: Detailed information about the appropriate and authorized use of the Wharton alumni club logo and Wharton Club® name and trademark can be found here.
+Your staff liaison can provide logo files for letterhead, name tags, and PowerPoint templates.
 We can also provide information for ordering podium and wall banners and other branded merchandise for use at club functions.
 The Wharton/Penn logo is designed as a seal of uniformity; the shield and “University of Pennsylvania” tag line MAY NOT be separated.
-Clubs must use the Wharton alumni logo with the Penn shield/Wharton alumni name on all websites, banners, letterhead, and other materials.
-Your staff liaison can create a customized version of the Wharton alumni logo for your club.
+Clubs must use the Wharton alumni club logo with the Penn shield/Wharton alumni name on all websites, banners, letterhead, and other materials.
+Each club has access to a suite of custom logos designed by Wharton.
 Please contact us to initiate this request.

 2. Email: It is essential to judiciously plan an email strategy to avoid email overload.
 Never send an email that shows recipients’ email addresses (utilize the bcc: line) and always use a consistent “From” address for messaging members.
 If you are using the School’s website platform, use the email tool provided by the website.
 For frequency and format best practices, contact your staff liaison.

 3. Newsletters: A great way to create awareness of your club and connect with your members on an ongoing basis is to send a regular newsletter.
 Newsletters are an excellent tool to highlight upcoming events, feature volunteers, and share club news.
 Contact your staff liaison for best practices on content, frequency, and formatting, or to see newsletters sent by other Wharton clubs.

 4. Survey: It is important to get input from your membership base on club priorities and programming.
 Surveys should be short and allow users the option to fill out anonymously or include contact information for follow up.
 Your staff liaison can provide samples of effective post-event and general surveys used by other clubs.
 Please click here for an example survey.